mchang1212/Music-Genre-Classifier---Final-Project/README.md

 pip install -U scikit-learn
 pip install keras
 ```
 K nearest neighbors algorithm is performed in the file KNN_model.py.
-We also utilized train_test_split, StandardScaler, and classification_report from sklearn to split the audio files into a training set and a testing set and also further process the features data before training the model.
+We also utilized train_test_split, StandardScaler, and classification_report from sklearn to split the audio files into a training set and a testing set and also to further process the features data before training the model.
 KNN utilizes a distance metric to find K nearest neighbors to a particular data point (audio file) of interest.
-We have written functions for both Euclidean distance and Minkowski distance, and the user can choose which to use while running the code.
+We have written functions for both Euclidean distance and Minkowski distance, and the user can choose which one of the two to use while running the code.
 Once the model is trained by the training set and predictions of the genre of audio files in the testing set are made, we analyzed the precision, recall, and accuracy of the KNN model in predicting music genres.
 Our KNN model gives us a max accuracy of around 0.45.

 Keras model algorithm is performed in the file Keras_model.py.
 We again utilized train_test_split from sklearn to split the audio files into a training set and a testing set.
 SOME STUFF HERE ABOUT HERE IT WORKS.
 This model can then be analyzed by the summary function to find the accuracy of the model in predicting music genres.
 Our Keras model gives us a max accuracy of around 0.60.